FabioSntos/e-Commerce_API/README.md

 ## About The Project

 This is a Ecommerce Project developed with Node.js and Mysql, it's possible add new products, change, delete & get them.

-Here's why:

-- Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-- You shouldn't be doing the same tasks over and over like creating a README from scratch
-- You should element DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have have contributed to expanding this template!

-A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With